Upcoming events this week - EasternEye

 Where: Curve Theatre, 60 Rutland Street, Leicester LE1 1SB

-What: The genre-defying Sufi act present a special, one off and intimate show as part of An Indian Summer festival.
+What: The genre-defying Sufi act presents a special, one off and intimate show as part of An Indian Summer festival.

 www.curveonline.co.uk